top of page

 2. To make its historical resources accessible to the public.

-About VCHS
+About the VCHS

 The Venango County Historical Society was organized in 1957, and a charter was granted in November of 1959.
 After several temporary locations, the Society purchased its long-time headquarters, the Hoge-Osmer House, in 1981.

-The Society is governed by a 21-member board of directors, who meet 10 times per year on the second Monday of the month.
+The Society is governed by a board of directors, who meet 10 times per year on the second Monday of the month.

 The historic items that make up the Society's collections come entirely from donations.